DeV-21/DeV-21/README.md

 ### Hi there 👋
+## 🌱 I’m currently exploring Data Science and its technologies
 <!--
 **DeV-21/DeV-21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.